 Medication overuse headaches happen to people who have a preexisting headache disorder of some kind.
 When the body adapts to the a level of medication, you may experience withdrawal headaches if you try to stop taking the medicine.
 Once the withdrawal headaches begin, some migraineurs reach again for their migraine medicine to stop the pain, which leads to medication overuse.

-Migraine sufferers rely on different methods to alleviate their symptoms, and nearly all of these medicine based methods can cause medication-overuse headaches.
+Migraine sufferers rely on different methods to alleviate their symptoms, and nearly all of these medicine based methods can cause medication-overuse headaches when used excessively.
 Many medication-induced headaches are caused by:

-Each person reacts to medications differently, and it may take one person longer to feel the effects of using too much medicine for their headaches.
-Many doctors advise that you not take your headache medicine for more than a few days at a time, and you should not be taking your migraine medicine for more than two days a week.
+Everyone reacts to medications differently, and it may take one person longer to feel the effects of medicine for their headaches.
+Many doctors advise that you not take your headache medicine for more than a few days at a time.
+Make sure to check with your doctor before using any medication for an extended period of time.

 Medication-induced headaches can be very painful, and you may be tempted to reach for your medication so that you can feel better.
-If you are suffering from these daily headaches, then visit your doctor about how to stop them and how to keep them from coming back in the future.
+If you are suffering from these daily headaches, contact your doctor or a migraine specialist about how to stop them and how to keep them from coming back in the future.